-Now more than ever, it’s critical for kids to know how to wash their hands.
-But they’ll never do it if they don’t know why.
-They need to know what germs are—microscopic bacteria and viruses that can make you sick—as well as how easily germs spread.
-But germ education doesn’t have to be a lecture or a health textbook.
-Instead, try these fun ways to teach kids about germs at home (under parental supervision, of course!):
+The science of germs is fascinating.
+And learning about them is a great way to show kids how important it is to wash their hands.
+They need to know what germs are—microscopic bacteria and viruses that may make you sick—as well as how easily germs spread.
+And germ education doesn’t have to be a lecture or a health textbook.
+Try these fun ways to teach kids about germs.

-This is a great experiment that families who are quarantining together can do to show kids how germs are spread.
-Give each family member a different color of glitter to coat their hands with and then have them shake hands.
-Kids will see the glitter transfer … and that it doesn’t come off without soap!
+This is a great lesson to show kids how germs are spread.
+Each student gets a different color of glitter to coat their hands with and then shakes hands.
+They’ll see the glitter transfer … and that it doesn’t come off without soap!

-Here’s another fun DIY activity to teach kids about germs.
+Here’s a fun DIY activity to teach kids about germs.
 In this one, you’ll use “germ powder” (flour or cornstarch) on blocks and have kids pick them up.
-Ask them to clap to show how germs travel from surfaces to hands to the air!
+Ask them to clap to show how germs travel from surfaces to hands to the air.

 3. Read Aloud